Qiskit/qiskit/README.md

 Running this will give the outcome `4`.
 For fun try to assign a value of +/- 1 to each single qubit operator X and Y and see if you can acheive this outcome.
 This is not possible!

 Using the Qiskit provided sampler and estimator will not take you very far.
-The power of quantum computing can not be simulated on classical computers and you need to use real quantum hardware to scale to larger quantum circuits.
+The power of quantum computing cannot be simulated on classical computers and you need to use real quantum hardware to scale to larger quantum circuits.
 However, running a quantum circuit on hardware requires rewriting them to the basis gates and connectivity of the quantum hardware.
 We call this the [transpiler](https://qiskit.org/documentation/tutorials/circuits_advanced/04_transpiler_passes_and_passmanager.html)